CMSgov/bluebutton-site-static/_pages/developers.md

 You can use BB2.0 to:

 * Integrate BB2.0 data with Electronic Health Records (EHR) systems to import current health information.
-* Allow patients to share health information like current medications, lab results, and medical imaging with providers..
+* Allow patients to share health information like current medications, lab results, and medical imaging with providers.
 * Give caregivers an accurate picture of a Medicare enrollee's health data to facilitate care coordination and communication with providers.

 For other examples of how applications use the Blue Button 2.0 API, visit the [Blue Button app directory on Medicare.gov](https://www.medicare.gov/manage-your-health/medicares-blue-button-blue-button-20/blue-button-apps).